 Oregano is one of our most frequently used herbs.
 I use it in Italian Seasoning, pasta sauce, pizza sauce, soups, stews and many other recipes.
 It’s a good thing it’s so easy to grow!
 In fact, even in our prairie climate, it usually comes back year after year all on its own.
 The only thing I need to do is cut and dry it.
-Not bad!
+I love that!

 Oregano grows very quickly and can withstand rigorous pruning.
 It’s so quick, I can often get 2 to 3 harvests in one season.